CompOpt4Apps/Artifact-datadepsimplify-arXiv-July2018/README.md

 array properties and analysis information like which loops we want to analyze.

 # Specifying index array properties
-The index array properties are specidfied inside JSON files for each kernel.
+The index array properties are specified inside JSON files for each kernel.
-The properties are specified in two general ways:
+The properties are specified in two ways:
-1. Number of well known mathmatical properties about a function are defined for a single index array.
+1. Some mathmatical properties about a function are defined for each index array.
 For instance if you look at data/ic0_csc.json file which is the input JSON file for Incomplete Cholesky code (data/ic0_csc.c), you can see the following:
 ```